Japanese Garden Design in Australia | Zen & Water-Wise

 • Water Feature

-Medium pond with recirculation or elaborate dry garden
+Koi pond (1,500 litres) with UV filtration, or elaborate dry garden with shishi-odoshi circuit

 • Structures